 Addition of `setRecord` and `setSubnodeRecord` methods, which allow setting owner, resolver, and TTL in a single operation.

 Addition of an approval mechanism based on ERC721, that allows users to delegate control over their names to another address, without having to transfer their names.

-The new registry implementation has been audited by Sam Sun, as well as being reviewed by Consensys dilligence; no issues were found by either auditor.
+The new registry implementation has been audited by Sam Sun, as well as reviewed by Consensys Diligence; no issues were found by either auditor.

 In order to make the migration as smooth as possible, the new registry has a fallback configured; if a record is not found in its own storage, it will look it up in the previous ENS registry contract.
 This fallback works only for read operations; if a record exists in the old registry but not yet in the new one, users cannot call functions to modify that record on the new registry.